SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 ### Subaccount Users

-Once deliverability analtyics have been enabled for a subaccount, any subaccount users will be able to:
+Once deliverability analytics have been enabled for a subaccount, any subaccount users will be able to:
 1. Retrieve the seed list _for their subaccount only_ via the UI or API.
 2. Access deliverability metrics _for their subaccount only_ via the UI or API.